-Luckily, our instructor exhorted us not to give up.
-And a quick comparison of the drawings above and below offers testimony that measuring proportions became much easier for me.
+Though measuring proportions was difficult, our instructor exhorted us not to give up.
+A quick comparison of the drawings above and below bears testimony to the fact that this skill became much easier for me.

 The looseness and freedom of this gesture exercise lifted my spirits after the previous week’s disappointment with myself.
 Many of my sketches seem to express this joy.